Supreme Court of Pakistan: Lawyer's movement, long march, and judicial activism

-In 2007, it was reported widely by the Pakistani news media that the Military Intelligence officials, acting under then-President and army chief General Pervez Musharraf, were using photographs of the justices involved with prostitutes to blackmail and pressurize the supreme court justices to take the oath of allegiance and make rulings favorable to the then-President Musharraf.
+In 2007, it was reported widely by the Pakistani news media that the Military Intelligence officials, acting under then-President and army chief General Pervez Musharraf, were using photographs of the justices involved with prostitutes to blackmail and pressurise the supreme court justices to take the oath of allegiance and make rulings favourable to the then-President Musharraf.

 The Lawyer's movement, allied with the rule of Law movement led by PML(N), eventually called for a successful long march to have to justices of the supreme court restored before the state of emergency imposed in 2007.
 Led under the direction of PML(N) President Nawaz Sharif, now the Prime Minister, the long march effectively restored the supreme court justices when Prime Minister Yousuf Raza Gilani appeared on national television, only to announce unconditional restoration of the judiciary.

 With immediate effect on 17 March 2009, Justices Javaid Iqbal, Ijaz Ahmed, K. R. Ramday, and Raja Muhammad Fayyaz Ahmad were restored to their position as of 2 November 2007 with Justice Iftikhar Mohammad Chaudhry assuming the post of Chief Justice on 22 March 2009.
 News media pundits eventually noted that it was General Tariq Majid, then-Chairman joint chiefs, and General Ashfaq Parvez Kayani, then-army chief, had played an ambiguous role in intervening and encouraging a rapprochement between the government and the opposition.
 Neither side acknowledged this role, however, until lawyers' movement leader Aitezaz Ahsan publicly admitted Kayani's role.
 There were mass speculations that protestors and law enforcement agencies would have violently collided otherwise had they not intervened.

 The restoration of the justices that resulted from the immense public pressure led to the judiciary to begin a quest for independence with an aim to ensure a strong and efficient judicial system that could quickly deliver justice to the public.
 The Supreme Court took notice of several important constitutional and other cases in the period that related to the public interest.
 These cases of importance included the constitutional petitions and judgements on: